This colourful contemporary physic garden appeals to all visitors and ages.

 A Culinary Zone contains numerous herbs, together with vegetables and cereals that have medicinal as well as nutritional properties, for example carrot, chicory, beetroot, Chinese gooseberry, garlic, spinach, cabbage, oats, barley and chickpea.

 The lower walled garden, the original herb garden, is now the Sage Garden with over twenty, amongst the several hundreds, of different species that survive in Northumbria.
 This area is sheltered from the prevailing westerlies that can threaten the survival of such European herbs.
 Of particular interest is Salvia lavandulaefolia, a species that is probably safer to use than Salvia officinalis because of its low thujone content.
-Both of these species have been shown through research conducted in the MPRG to enhance memory and attention.
+Both of these species have been shown through research conducted by the founders of Dilston alongside the MPRG to enhance memory and attention.

 Plant Magic Garden